slamice/wri/Other stories/Pinkys-swear.md

 "Who are the fuck are you?"

 But as he blurted it out a pain stung him in his ankle.
-The toddler began first with small nibbles but then hard bites piece emeal, teeth mark holes breaks the seams of his pants.
+The toddler began first with small nibbles but then hard bites piece meal, teeth mark holes breaks the seams of his pants.
 Blood drooled down his foot soon enough.
 The brunette lady got behind him with what appeared to be a sad hunger, peppering his shoulder with spit.
 She climbed on his back as he turned in circles trying to grab her or her dress.
 She bit at his sweaty red neck in haste.

 "Get off of me!"
 He wheezed out between a breath.
 With Pinky off guard, the pork pie man grabbed the back of one of Pinky's arm and twisted it hard with surprising hidden strength.
 "Get off of me!
 I'll have you bastards arrested."